stepanzh/CubicEoSDatabase.jl/README.md

 Package's **documentation** is available [here](https://stepanzh.github.io/CubicEoSDatabase.jl/).

 The package comes with **Out-of-box database** of gas properties and eos parameters.
-For a quick preview of embeded substances see [this](https://stepanzh.github.io/CubicEoSDatabase.jl/stable/outofboxdb/).
+For a quick preview of embedded substances see [this](https://stepanzh.github.io/CubicEoSDatabase.jl/stable/outofboxdb/).
 The database can be accessed from `CubicEoSDatabase.Data` submodule.
 See `help?> CubicEoSDatabase.Data`.

 For **minimal working examples** see `test/example.jl`.